JessieElorza/ticket-lifecycle/README.md

 <img src="https://github.com/user-attachments/assets/670560fc-6a18-4f1f-a81a-f06ab51a8b27" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In the creation of the new ticket I will use a fake end user called "karen".
 In the ticket as karen select the help topic as "General Inquiry / Other" (It should be business critical outage, but it will be adjusted when observing the ticket as a support agent).
-Enter the clients scenerio in the summary.
+Enter the clients scenario in the summary.
 Submit the ticket.
 Note: The email being used is fake and only for this tutorial.
 </p>
 <br />